opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 63     Of relevance is _Rosman bin Abdullah_ , cited by Chong JA with approval in _Zainudin_ at [67].
 There, Rosman actively sourced for the diamorphine in question and acted as a middleman in negotiations between the supplier and a third party for the sale and purchase of diamorphine, by conveying the third party’s offer to the supplier to enable the two of them to reach an agreement over the terms of payment.
 The Court of Appeal held in _Rosman bin Abdullah_ that these acts were not merely incidental in the course of transporting, sending or delivery of drugs (at [36]), and affirmed the finding of Tay J that he was not a “courier”.
 Similarly, in the present case, Abdul had sourced diamorphine for Ong, and was a middleman between Ong and Kumar.

 64     The _Christeen_ guidelines, relied upon by defence counsel, did not assist Abdul.
 His acts were not a “common and ordinary incident of transporting, sending or delivering a drug”, nor was his involvement “necessary to deliver the drugs”.
 It should be noted that while the accused Christeen collected money and relayed messages, these actions were incidental to her transporting and delivering the drugs: see _Zainudin_ , at [61]–[64].
-Indeed, in _Public Prosecutor v Rosman bin Abdullah_ [2015] SGHC 287, at [18], Tay J referred to his earlier _Christeen_ guidelines and distinguished Rosman’s role on the footing that he helped to source for heroin and to broker the deal.
+Indeed, in _Public Prosecutor v Rosman bin Abdullah_ <span class="citation">[2015] SGHC 287</span>, at [18], Tay J referred to his earlier _Christeen_ guidelines and distinguished Rosman’s role on the footing that he helped to source for heroin and to broker the deal.

 65     In addition, aside from Ong, Abdul admitted to some 55 customers in his sixth investigation

 statement. [note: 152] In the light of this customer base, and his admission in his investigation statement mentioned at [61] in relation to the third parcel in B1A, it was clear that his collection from Kumar was not one-off as he contended.
 Rather, he had sourced for and intended to facilitate the sale and distribution of the heroin found in his possession.
-It was clear from the Court of Appeal’s decision in _Public Prosecutor v Chum Tat Suan_ [2015] 1 SLR 834 that persons intending to sell controlled drugs would not be characterised as couriers: see _Zainudin_ at [70].
+It was clear from the Court of Appeal’s decision in _Public Prosecutor v Chum Tat Suan_ <span class="citation">[2015] 1 SLR 834</span> that persons intending to sell controlled drugs would not be characterised as couriers: see _Zainudin_ at [70].

 66     For these reasons, I found that Abdul’s role exceeded that of a “courier” and that he was unable to satisfy the requirements of s 33B(2)( _a_ ) of the MDA.